silviyahristova/handyfix/README.md

 </details>

 * Navbar appears on all pages and it is fully responsive.
 It contains the logo and the name of the brand, which links to the homepage.
-On tablet screens and smaller only logo appears and a menu toggle icon.
-Navbar also has links to all main pages and section on the website.
+On tablet screens and smaller only the logo appears and a menu toggle icon.
+Navbar also has links to all main pages and sections on the website.
 The active page, that the user is on, is highlighted.
 There is a hover effect on the nav links.
 The service link has a dropdown menu and the users can navigate easily to the service they are looking for.

 ### **Hero**